jrpotter/notebook/notes/memory/virtual.md

 	* PTEs have their valid bit set to `1`.
 Their address field refers to an address in main memory.
 * **Uncached**.
 Pages that are not currently cached in physical memory.
 	* PTEs have their valid bit set to `1`.
 Their address field refers to an address in disk.

+The starting address of a page table is contained in a special CPU register called the **page table base register** (PTBR).

 %%ANKI
 Cloze